chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     The paper contains the draft of formal method for analyzing palindromic structures.
 It is a work in progress.
 What follows should by no means be interpretted as a complete or consistent formal theory; it should be treated more like a very rough draft.
 Many of the notions need further clarification and elaboration.

-The goal of this paper is to introduce formal constraints the palindromes in *any* language and corpus must satisfy independently of the semantic interpretation of its constituent words and sentences.
+The goal of this paper is to introduce formal constraints the palindromes in *any* language and corpus must satisfy independently of the semantic interpretation of their constituent words and sentences.
 These formal constraints will in turn lead to the identification of the main structural elements of palindromes.
 After a language is assumed and a class of words identified, these structural elements can be used as a basis for further semantical and statistical analysis of the assumed language.

 At the outset, it must be stated the complexity of pursuing a complete theory of palindrome currently exceeds the mental capacities of the author.
 Palindromes are a rich and diverse linguistic species, appearing in many different shapes and sizes.
 Some of these guises are more amenable to analysis than others.